devopsnextgenx/code-llm-comparison/readme.md

 For given string, find the last repeating character in it and return its total repeatation count in given string along with character.
 ```
 Results:
-- Except for codellama, everyone missed the correct output, codellama was on the spot with the correct output and format
+- Except for claude, everyone missed the correct output
-- Qwen was the only one who got the format for output correct
+- With twisted context for question, every model failed to get the correct output

 | LLM | Format | Character | Count |
 | --- | --- | --- | --- |